influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/introduction/installation_guidelines.md

     parent: Introduction
 ---

-Please review the sections below before you begin working with InfluxEnterprise.
+Please review the sections below before you begin working with InfluxDB Enterprise.

 ## Which installation is right for me?

-There are two ways to install InfluxEnterprise.

-The first option is the [QuickStart Installation](/enterprise_influxdb/v1.5/quickstart_installation/) process.
+Two options are described for installing InfluxDB Enterprise.

-We recommend the QuickStart Installation process for users looking to quickly get up and running with InfluxEnterprise and for users who are looking to evaluate the product.
+The [QuickStart snstallation](/enterprise_influxdb/v1.5/quickstart_installation/) process is intended for users looking to quickly get up and running with InfluxDB Enterprise and for users who want to evaluate it.
-The QuickStart Installation process **is not** designed for use in a production environment.
+The QuickStart installation process **is not** intended for use in a production environment.

-The second option is the [Production Installation](/enterprise_influxdb/v1.5/production_installation/) process.
-We recommend the Production Installation process for users looking to deploy InfluxEnterprise in a production environment.
+The [Production installation](/enterprise_influxdb/v1.5/production_installation/) process is recommended for users intending to deploy the InfluxDB Enterprise installation in a production environment.

-> **Note:** If you install InfluxEnterprise with the QuickStart Installation process you will need to reinstall InfluxEnterprise with the Production Installation process before using the product in a production environment.
+> **Note:** If you install InfluxDB Enterprise with the QuickStart installation process you will need to reinstall InfluxDB Enterprise with the Production installation process before using the product in a production environment.

-## Requirements for InfluxEnterprise Clusters
+## Requirements for InfluxDB Enterprise clusters

 Please review the [Clustering Guide](http://docs.influxdata.com/enterprise_influxdb/v1.5/concepts/clustering/) for an overview of the architecture and concepts in an InfluxEnterprise Cluster